History of the Wilcox

 In 2008, the Department of Classics moved from the second floor to its new quarters on the ground floor of Wescoe Hall.
 Remodeling of the ground floor included, at each end of the space, two large, angled glass cases and a smaller third case.
 Into the large cases went the plaster cast of Demosthenes at one end and Sophocles at the other, along with minor casts.
 And in the third case went some reproductions of Greek and Italic vases.

-The Department of Classics and Phil Stinson, the new curator of the Wilcox Museum, have begun considering proposals for remodeling the Museum to function more as a classroom -- just as it did in its beginning.
+The Department of Classics and Phil Stinson, the new curator of the Wilcox Museum, are considering proposals for remodeling the Museum to function more as a classroom -- just as it did in its beginning.